WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 - Template cover sheet for provisional transcripts
 - Pilot in Court of Appeal for 6 months; extend to family courts if successful

-**Authority**: Court of Appeal Guide already allows provisional procedures; extend principle to transcripts

 **Cost**: Negligible (administrative process change only)

-**Resistance**: Low — judges still approve; timeline just parallels instead of sequential

 **Impact**:
 - Eliminates structural appeal-deadline collision
 - Makes 21-day window achievable even with 48-hour service
-- Reduces pressure for rushed approvals
-- Aligns with PD30A "note and amend" principle
 - **Transforms from sequential bottleneck to parallel workflow**

 ---

-**Option B: Explicit Approval Waiver (Ultra-Urgent Cases)**

-**When**: Appeal deadline <7 days; provisional release insufficient.

-**EX107 Addition - Section E2: Approval Waiver Request**

-Applicant requests waiver, acknowledges transcript unapproved, accepts responsibility.

-**Use Case**: Father receives judgment Day 1, files EX107 with waiver, gets transcript Day 7 (15 days before appeal deadline).

-**Why Least Resistance**: Guidance/form update only; judicial discretion preserved; voluntary

----

----

-#### L1-A5: Cost Integration — Link EX160A to EX105
+### 8.1.5 Cost Integration: Link EX160A to EX105 (Addresses DF-7)

-**Problem (DF-5)**: Help with Fees (EX160A) covers court fees but explicitly excludes vendor transcription costs (£415-£995).
+**Problem**: Help with Fees (EX160A) covers court fees but explicitly excludes vendor transcription costs (£415-£995).
 Public expense (EX105) exists but is separate application, discretionary, and requires duplicative financial evidence.
 Low-income parties fall through the gap.

 **Solution**: Create **automatic EX105 eligibility** for EX160A qualifiers.
-This is the **easiest cost fix** — streamline EX105 integration with EX160A.

 **Proposed Process**: